1. Warren Hastings was the first ___________.

 Explanation: He resigned and returned to England in 1785.

-24. Warren Hastings is often called:
+24. Warren Hastings is often called___________.

 A) The Maker of Modern India